 Who was Nancy Thorp?

 Nancy Thorp, Hollins class of 1960, was a young poet who showed great promise when she was a student.
-Following her death in 1962, her family established the Nancy Thorp Poetry Contest to encourage the work of young poets.
+Following her death in 1962, her family established the Nancy Thorp Poetry Contest to encourage and recognize the work of young poets.